Caroline-A/Medical_education/Cristin.md

 ```

 # Title search
+Searched for all publications in these journals within Cristin timeframe (2011-2020).
+Searched with filters:
+* NVI subset

 Terms in this search are automatically truncated both forwards and backwards, unless manually prevented by including a space before/after the term.

 In English, I have searched for terms in the title (either terms for trainee doctors, or generic terms for education AND doctors/medicine).